improving/GITLabs-CATechnologies/handout.md

 ### Creating a new repository

-Create a new directory, go to teh newly created directory and do git init.
+Create a new directory, go to the newly created directory and do git init.

 *   $ mkdir demo
 *   $ cd demo/